 I thought of a million new ideas for ALV (stay tuned!).
 I unintentionally crafted 5 notes of gratitude to people in my life (not as a set practice but simply because I felt compelled to).
 Taking off I felt exhausted.
 Now I feel completely energized.

 Find a way to force it.
 Go somewhere in nature.
 Lock yourself somewhere away from devices.
 Take a Spirit Airlines flight for Pete’s sake.
 I don’t care how you do it.
 But let your brain go play in the woods.

 This week’s challenge

-Spend one hour of uninterrupted creative time.
+Spend one hour of uninterrupted time to get creative.
 Put the phones and gadgets away, and do something that awakens your creative spirit.
 It can be as simple as reading a book, journaling, coloring, you name it!
 Just give yourself the time and space for your brain to wander.